How to Install SSL Certificate On WordPress

 The URL of your website will also be surrounded by a reassuring lock once SSL has been installed.
 This allows your visitors to know that the data they will be submitting to your website are somehow safe.

-SSL Certificates: How Do They Work?
+How Do SSL Certificates Work?

 SSL uses public key cryptography to encrypt data.
 To send secure data between two systems, public key cryptography uses two keys – a private key and a public key.
 Encoding and decoding secure data require these two keys.